Dear Henry,

 The shrine offers daily and weekend masses and reconciliation.
 It isn't a parish church and doesn't offer baptisms, marriages, and funerals.
 In addition to the main sanctuary, it also has a Marian chapel.
 This small prayer chapel features several stunning, museum-quality paintings, a large mural/shrine for Our Lady of Guadalupe, and the most amazing blue stained glass.

-Actually, all of the art (stained glass, sculpture, and paintings) at the basilica was amazing.
+The basilica's art (stained glass, sculpture, and paintings) was amazing.
 Pope Benedict XVI said, " The only really effective apologia for Christianity comes down to two arguments: the saints the Church has produced and the art which has grown in her womb."

-Behind the altar is the adoration chapel, and it contains the most beautiful wooden tabernacle shaped like a tree.
-It was a very moving place to pray while contemplating the Eucharist set within the tree.
+Behind the altar is the adoration chapel, containing the most beautiful wooden tabernacle shaped like a tree.
+It was a very moving place to pray while contemplating the Eucharist within the tree.
 It brought to mind the entire process of the Eucharist with one powerful image.

 There isn't just one stunning piece in the main sanctuary to talk about.

-The crucifix is carved out of linden wood and placed against beveled glass panels.
-It weighs about 600 lbs.
-It has a modern/contextual feel and, unlike many crucifixes, portrays a very calm and relaxed Jesus.
+The crucifix, which weighs about 600 lbs, is carved out of linden wood and placed against beveled glass panels.
+It has a modern, contextual feel and, unlike many crucifixes, portrays a very calm and relaxed Jesus.

 To the right of the altar is a Carrara marble statue of Mary and the Infant Jesus created by sculptor Jill Burkee, and it is an incredibly moving piece.